 Here is a summary of the book’s Product Identity, which is not covered by the OGL and is not available for use, no matter what page on which it may be found: The intellectual property known as Delta Green; all trademarks, proper names, artwork, and trade dress; and all text not explicitly identified as Open Game Content.

 Those summaries are not the entirety of the Open Gaming License.
 Read the license itself, in detail, before you use any material from the Agent’s Handbook in your own publication.
 If you find anything in the OGL confusing, consult with someone who can help you understand it.

-Can I publish Delta Green material on my own website?
+Can I publish Delta Green material for free on my personal website?

 We encourage Delta Green fans to make material available online for the edification and enlightement of others.
 You are free to publish such material as long as there’s no cost for anyone else to use it.

 In order to protect Delta Green operational security and the intellectual property rights of our publishing venture, we require that the following notice be appended to each web page that makes use of Delta Green characters and settings:

 Published by arrangement with the Delta Green Partnership.
 The intellectual property known as Delta Green is ™ and © the Delta Green Partnership, who has licensed its use here.
 The contents of this document are ©<fill in author’s name>, excepting those elements that are components of the Delta Green intellectual property.